anqxyr/scp-night/README.md

 This repo also has separate CSS files with optional font changes and fixes for SCP Wiki-related userscripts that can be used separately by manually importing them to Stylish.
 There are in the `css` directory.
 To install those:
   - Visit the link on the table that corresponds to the file you want
-  - From your Stylish toolbar button dropdown, select "Install File..."
+  - From your Stylish toolbar button drop-down, select "Install File..."
-  - Stylish will tell you which urls the style affects and ask you for a name for the style.
+  - Stylish will tell you which URLs the style affects and ask you for a name for the style.
 Give it a meaningful one.
 You can also preview the changes before you install the style.

 **Style addon**|**Link**|**Description**
 :-----:|:-----:|:-----: